-- Remember to schedule regular checkups with your dentist every six months for a professional teeth cleaning.
+- Remember to schedule regular checkups with our office every six months for a professional teeth cleaning.

-- Ask your dentist about dental sealants, protective plastic coatings that can be applied to the chewing surfaces of the back teeth where decay often starts.
+- Ask Dr. Park about dental sealants: protective plastic coatings that can be applied to the chewing surfaces of the back teeth where decay often starts.

-- If you play sports, be sure to ask your dentist about special mouthguards designed to protect your smile.
+- If you play sports, be sure to ask us about special mouthguards designed to protect your smile.

 If it’s been six months since your last dental checkup, then it’s time to contact our practice and schedule your next appointment!
 Call our office or pay us a visit in La Habra to get your teeth checked out by our skilled dentist, Dr. James Park.

 Place your toothbrush at a 45-degree angle to your gum.

 Brushing: Step 3